RuiFilipeCampos/git-datasets/README.md

 ## What happens when there is a merge conflict ?

 Merge conflicts are resolved directly in the `index.py` file.

-The state of the dataset can always be derived from its previous commit and its current commit.
-So after resolving a conflict, that's what determines what happens to the data.
+During a merge, the state of the schema is decided (via index.py), the data from both commits is merged and transformations are applied to fill any empty fields.

 ## What happens if someone commits without `git-datasets` ?